Is Dolby Atmos worth it? Speaker configs (5.1 vs 7.1 vs 7.1.4), in-ceiling speakers, Sonos options, and NYC apartment-friendly solutions explained.

 You don't need to cover every wall.
 Even treating the first reflection points and corners makes a dramatic improvement.
 Budget $500–$1,500 for basic treatment, $2,000–$5,000 for comprehensive.

 Not every room needs a receiver-based system.
-For NYC apartments where space and wiring are constrained, a Sonos Atmos setup is often the right choice — not just the compromise choice.
+For NYC apartments where space and wiring are tight, a Sonos Atmos setup is often the right call — not just the compromise.

 The setup: Sonos Arc (soundbar with Atmos upfiring drivers) + Sonos Sub + two Sonos Era 300 rear speakers.